OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA/README.md

 ## Applies to

-- Outlook on Windows (new and classic), Mac, iOS, and on the web.
+- Outlook on Windows (new and classic), Mac, mobile, and on the web.

 ## Prerequisites